gamag/ka_GE.spell/README.md

 Thanks a lot for your awesome work!

 ## Update/build dictionary ##

-You need a bash compatible shell, a running mysql server, git and hunspell (and hunspell-tools on some systems) installed.
+You need a bash compatible shell, gnu tools and  hunspell (and hunspell-tools on some systems) installed.

+To build the dictionary run `make all`

-### Prepare database ###
+### Updating Bumbeishvilis word list ###

+NOTE: the word list is included in `words/`, you don't need this steps to work on the dictionary.

+You need a running mysql server and git.

-Clone ka_GE.spell repository.
+Clone this repository

 Log into mysql and add a user and a database for the word list: